RULES

 Before the bout begins, the fighters will agree which weapons the bout shall be conducted with.
 Keep in mind that cut & thrust weapons score differently from thrusting weapons.

-Each exchange will begin with the fencers in their corners and the referee and assistant referee in the other two corners.
+Each exchange will begin with the fencers in their corners and the referee and (if one is available) assistant referee in the other two corners.
 The referee will confirm that they are ready to begin, then call “Fence!” to begin the exchange.
 Upon observing a scoring hit, other scoring technique, or other reason to halt the match, the referee will call “Halt!”or “Hit!”.
 Both fencers must then cease offensive actions, parrying late attacks from the opponent is permitted but continuing to attack the opponent after halt is called is a foul.
 Continued attacks that occur after the bout can result in immediate dismissal from the event, please keep in mind that after the bout is halted consent is considered to have been removed and any offensive actions towards another fencer could arguably be considered assault, battery or actual bodily harm and can result in legal action being taken against any offending parties.

 A fencer or their coach may also call “Halt!” if there is equipment failure or injury.
 These are the only reasons for calling “Halt!” by someone who is not a referee.